1821653110Dx/note/python/Classes.md

 	def eat(self) :
 		print('eat')

-class Mammal(Animal) :	# custom a class called 'Mammal', which will inherite all the methods of 'Animal' and inherite all the attributes of 'Animal' if the class won't def attributes
+class Mammal(Animal) :	# custom a class called 'Mammal', which will inherite all the freatures of 'Animal' if the class won't def attributes, if defed, it will inherit all the methods only
 	def __init__(self) :	# def attributes :
 		self.weight = 2
 		super().__init__()	# inherit attributes of 'Animal'(why add this line: becase I def attributes of the class just now, so the class won't automaticly inherite the attributes)